 What do Tieflings smell like?

-These naturally occuring whiffs are a side effect of sharing part of their DNA with Demons or Devils - creatures native to the Hells, where such aromas are completely normal on account of all the fire, brimstone and dead things hanging around.
-It's a rather unusual racial trait to have, as few other DnD species are ever described as having a distinctive scent.
+These naturally occurring whiffs are a side effect of sharing part of their DNA with Devils - creatures native to the Hells, where such aromas are completely normal on account of all the fire, brimstone and dead things hanging around.
+It's a rather unusual racial trait to have, as few other species are ever described as having a distinctive scent.

 Due to the widespread prejudice against Tieflings in many parts of the Forgotten Realms, playing as one can mean exploring themes of marginalization and distrust.
 And, as physical representations of being an unwelcome outsider go, it doesn't get much more obvious and unsubtle than smelling weird all the time.